C-section or vaginal delivery :

 If a scheduled caesarean section is decided upon, it is important to schedule it after 39 weeks of pregnancy to reduce the risk of respiratory distress in the baby after birth.
 Keep in mind that labour may start spontaneously before the scheduled caesarean date.
 In this case, your doctor will reassess the possibility of a vaginal delivery.

 Quali-Dec is a project born from the joint work of the IRD (Institute for Research and Development) and its partners.
-Since 2020, the IRD has been conducting this project in the form of a consortium in 9 countries with a scientific research fieldwork that covers 4 countries: Argentina, Burkina Faso, Thailand and Vietnam.
+Since 2020, the IRD has been conducting this project in the form of a consortium in 9 countries with a scientific research field that covers 4 countries: Argentina, Burkina Faso, Thailand, and Vietnam.

-It is based on the often alarming observation that there is too much recourse to Caesarean sections as a method of delivery.
+It is based on the often alarming observation that there is too much recourse to caesarean section as a method of delivery.

-Quali-Dec provides pregnant women, their relatives, health professionals with non-clinical tools and researchers with evaluation studies to improve the decision to have a caesarean section.
+Quali-Dec provides pregnant women, their relatives, and health professionals with non-clinical tools and researchers with evaluation studies to improve the decision-making for a cesarean section.

-Despite strong awareness among women and health professionals, the practice of caesarean sections is constantly on the rise, worldwide (+35% on average over the last 25 years).
+Despite strong awareness among women and health professionals, the practice of cesarean sections continues to increase worldwide (+35% on average over the last 25 years).

-This growth is often related to a choice of comfort and not to medical reasons.
+This increasement is often related to a choice of comfort and not to medical reasons.

-Sometimes, for medical reasons, a planned caesarean section before the start of labour is necessary.
+Sometimes, for medical reasons, a planned cesarean section before the start of labor is necessary.
 However, it is usually possible to attempt a natural birth, which has many advantages over a caesarean section.

-There are many misconceptions about the safety and presumed benefits of Caesarean section, but also about the fact that a woman should give birth vaginally no matter what.
+There are many misconceptions about the safety and presumed benefits of cesarean section, but also that a woman should have a vaginal delivery no matter what.

 Blog